 You’ll see dog owners walking their pups on lots of different widths and lengths, styles, materials, and even different clasp and handle types.
 Which is best for you and your dog?

 Different activities are easier with different kinds of leashes.
-You might find that having multiple kinds of leashes is best, depending on the things you plan on doing with your dog — whether it’s hiking, going to dog training class, or walking through a crowded city center.
+You might find that having multiple kinds of leashes is best, depending on the things you plan on doing with your dog — whether it’s hiking, going to a dog training class, or walking through a crowded city center.
 No matter what kind of leash you choose, it should be well-made with a secure clasp and comfortable for you to use.

 These things listed below are some of what you'll want to keep in mind when choosing a leash – and I'll go into more detail below about which leashes I personally recommend.